 The top three banks – DBS, OCBC, and UOB – have been performing well for many years and continue to dominate the ranking.
 DBS remains in a league of its own with a brand value of US$7.8 billion, despite recording an 8% drop in brand value.
 OCBC (down 6% to US$4.6 billion) and UOB (down 15% to US$4.0 billion) follow in second and third positions, respectively.

-The 3 banks have contributed 37% of the total brand value in Singapore, down marginally from 38% last year.
+These three banks contribute 38% of the total brand value in the Brand Finance Singapore 100 2021 ranking, up marginally from 37% last year.

-The brand strength, measured by Brand Strength Index (BSI), shows that the average BSI of the Top 100 brands has further reduced again from 62.4 last year to 61.5 this year.
-Most brands however have remained stagnant in terms of their brand strength and while they may be doing well locally, they have been losing out to some of the key competitors in the region as they lack competitiveness outside of Singapore market.
+The average Brand Strength Index (BSI) score of the top 100 most valuable Singaporean brands has increased marginally from 61.5/100 last year to 61.8/100 in 2021.
+Most brands, however, have remained stagnant in brand strength, and while they may be doing well locally, they have been losing out to some of the key competitors in the region as they lack competitiveness outside of the Singapore market.

-Samir Dixit continues to challenge the Singapore companies to be more brand-driven and not sales or offers-driven.
-This destroys the long-term value and the strength of the brand.
-Brand has to be a strategic agenda for the senior management and boards and must be managed like any other business asset and not just a legal trademark.
+Samir Dixit challenges that “Singaporean companies should be more brand-driven and not sales or offers-driven as this destroys the long-term value and the strength of the brand.
+Brand has to be a strategic agenda for the senior management and boards and must be managed like any other business asset and not just a legal trademark.”

-Samir Dixit further commented that the rankings still remains very top heavy raising further concern as the top 10 contributing to over 62% of the total brand value.
-We would like to see more diverse mix at the top and more significant value increase at the bottom which means other brands must start focussing on their value and brand strength.
+Samir Dixit further commented that “The rankings still remain very top heavy raising further concern as the top 10 contributes over 62% of the total brand value.
+We would like to see more diverse mix at the top and a more significant value increase at the bottom, meaning other brands must start focussing on their brand value and strength.”